Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 Inventory SQL Server all dependencies

-There’s a lot of things that you need to correctly understand to make a successful SQL migration.
+There’s a lot of things that you need to correctly understand to make a successful SQL migration to AWS.

 The first thing would be to inventory all your SQL Server dependencies.